Hotels near Coconino County Fairgrounds

 DoubleTree by Hilton Hotel Flagstaff

-- Fuel up with extensive hot breakfast buffet before festival gates open
+- Fuel up with made-to-order omelets before the festival gates open

 - Enjoy cold drinks from onsite vending after festival performances